Worlds of Fun 2020 Current Attractions

 Scandi Scrambler 1973 (moved/renamed 2014)-current

-Located right next to Fling is another original ride, the Scandi (or Scandia) Scrambler.
+Located right next to Nordic Chaser is an original park ride, the Scandi (or Scandia) Scrambler.
 Scrambers, unlike Rotors, were and still are incredibly popular, and are found in almost every amusement park and traveling carnival.
 Scrambler is a circular ride that moves in an egg beater-like fashion.
 Its popularity stems from the fact that it's a little thrilling, but also fun, making it enjoyable by almost everyone.
 Scandi Scrambler, like all Scrambler rides, was manufactured by ELI Bridge Corporation of Jacksonville, Illinois, the same company that built the Skyliner Ferris Wheel.
 Also, of interest, though Scrambler is currently in its original location, that was not the case for many years.
 From 2007 until 2014, Scrambler was relocated to Americana, in Camp Snoopy, while its original location in Scandinavia was home to the Octopus.
 With the removal of Octopus in 2014, Scrambler was returned to its original site, was given a massive renovation complete with colorful light package, and renamed Scandi Scrambler.
 Riders must be at least 36" tall to ride, those less than 48" must be accompanied by an adult.

 EuropaMoulin Rouge 1973-current